Bira/octopus-carnival/_drafts/wir-mm3-4e-gargoyle.md

 ## Final Impressions

 The stat blocks in this entry don't really change my general opinion of gargoyles.
-They're might be _too_ iconic, as the exceptional case in a D&D adventure is meeting an inanimate gargoyle statue who _won't_ come to life and try to kill you.
+They might be _too_ iconic, as the exceptional case in a D&D adventure is meeting an inanimate gargoyle statue who _won't_ come to life and try to kill you.
 For this reason, you don't want to use them too much in your actual game.
 Still, by combining the MM3 and the MV you have enough variants to